timescale/docs/cloud/high-availability.md

 impacted drive is repaired or replaced within the volume.
 The entire recovery process for a drive failure is near-instantaneous.

-## HA database replicas
+## Database replicas
 Instance redundancy refers to having replicas of your database running simultaneously.
 In the case of a database failure, a replica is an up-to-date, running database that can take over immediately.

-You can enable a high availability replica for your single-node services.
+You can enable a replica for your single-node services.
 The replicas are asynchronous, and if your primary database fails, the replica automatically assumes the role of primary, and a new standby replica is created.
 Any missing data writes are retrieved from backup and replayed on the new